The Best Savings Accounts in Oklahoma for 2025

 Cons

-- Tiered interest that pays more to higher amounts
+- Tiered interest that pays more for higher amounts

-- Mobile app is adequate but not as robust as other banking apps
+- The mobile app is adequate but not as robust as other banking apps

 Citi

-Known for its credit cards, Citi now offers the Accelerate Savings Account, with no minimum required to open.
+Known for its credit cards, Citi now offers the Accelerate Savings Account, with no minimum opening requirement.

-There is a monthly service fee that can be waived through certain actions, such as carrying a minimum $1,500 daily balance or linking your Citi checking to your savings account.
-The mobile and online presence is strong, and there is no limit to earnings through the savings account.
+Specific actions, such as carrying a minimum daily balance of $1,500 or linking your Citi checking to your savings account, can waive a monthly service fee.
+The company’s mobile and online presence is strong, and there is no limit to earnings through the savings account.
 ATMs are widely available.

 Pros